MikeHopley/ftl-ships-strategy/index.md

 Don't forget that two Zoltans can completely ion-proof one shield layer, and can also "de-ionise" shields.

-Distress beacons are less good than usual -- possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).
+Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).

 ## Zoltan C

 Zoltan Shield provides strong defence in most fights, so consider delaying shields-3 or even shields-4, in the hope of finding a good weapon.
 Power constraints also make shields-4 less immediately useful (although still very good).

-Delay using the backup battery as long as possible -- usually after your Zoltan Shield goes down.
+Delay using the backup battery as long as possible&thinsp;&mdash;&thinsp;usually after your Zoltan Shield goes down.
 Sometimes it's even worth abandoning piloting for the extra power.

 My default crew positioning has one Zoltan in piloting, weapons, engines, and drones.
 Position the beam drone so it will fire the instant shields go down, then divert its power to engines.
 You do not need the battery for this!